a-reda/powerenjoy-se2/DD/Design_document.md

 ![High Level Components](DD/resources/architecture/high-level-component.png)

 The figure above describes the high level components and their interaction.
 It is based on the application architecture presented in the RASD Document // TODO Add section //.
 The REST Server is the main component in our application as it is the central point between the GUI (Web and mobile), the database and the cars.
 It holds the business logic of our system.
 This component will be detailed in a lower level in the following section.

+### 7. Selected architectural styles and pattern

+##### Application architecture
+As stated in the RASD Document, we will be using the 3-tier client-server architecture.
+The presentation tier is composed of the mobile application and the website.
+The application layer is composed of two parts.
+The REST Server that exposes the REST API and holds the business logic.
+It can be consumed by the web server or the mobile application.
+In addition, it is a security barrier between the client and the database as it prevents direct accesses to the database by the user.
+The other component of the application later is the web server.
+The web server takes care of formatting the data in webpages and communicating with the web browser.
+The last tier is the data tier which is, in this case, composed of only one database that takes care of persisting the data of the whole application.
+The fact that the business logic is held at the level of our servers, the client-side of the application is kept as light as possible.
+Therefore, users can quickly access the application by installing it on their device or browsing the website.

+##### Servers application
+Model-View-Controller patter is used in both the web server and the application server.